Automation Amnesia

 Photo by Jared Rice / Unsplash

 Automation has revolutionized our world in unimaginable ways.
 From the way we work to the way we communicate, technology has made our lives easier and more convenient.
 But what is the cost of this convenience?
 Is our over-reliance on technology causing us to lose some of our cognitive abilities?
-This phenomenon, which I have coined "automation amnesia," is a growing concern that requires our attention.
+This phenomenon, which I call "automation amnesia," is a growing concern that requires our attention.

 Over millennia, humans have always been drawn towards convenience.
 It is a natural inclination to seek out ways to make our lives easier and more efficient.
 This is evident in the history of technological advancements, from the invention of the wheel to the development of the internet.
 The drive towards convenience has led to a society that values speed, efficiency, and automation above all else.
 But in our quest for convenience, we may be overlooking the importance of cognitive engagement.